 No tests exist that either identify tick bites or the type of tick once the tick dislodges from the host's body.
 However, doctors can examine the entire body, looking for ticks still attached, rashes, or signs of a tick-caused disease.
 If a tick is identified, the physician can better choose what additional tests should be done because some ticks are likely to transmit certain pathogens.
-Again, the web citations below have photos of ticks that can help distinguish ticks from biting insects, such as fleas or bed bugs.
+Again, the web citations below have photos of ticks that can help distinguish ticks from biting insects, such as fleas, mites, or bedbugs.

 What are the symptoms and signs of diseases transmitted by ticks?

 There is a wide range of symptoms that usually develop days to weeks after the tick bite.
 The symptoms that become manifest depend on the particular microbe (pathogen) that is transmitted.
 For example, erythema migrans (a rash that is occasionally resembles a "bull's eye") is often the first sign of Lyme disease transmitted by a tick bite.
 Other symptoms can include weakness, nausea, fever, vomiting, palpitations, rash, joint pain, swelling, numbness, and confusion.
-This is not an all-inclusive list, and other symptoms can develop depending on the pathogen transmitted by the tick bite.
+This is not an all-inclusive list, and other symptoms and signs can develop depending on the pathogen transmitted by the tick bite.
 More than one disease may be transmitted with tick bites; for example; some individuals may be infected with Lyme disease and babesiosis at the same time.